 - improving industry leadership and co-operation through the Rail Delivery Group bringing together the owners of Britain’s train operating companies, freight operating companies and Network Rail

-Upgrading rail tracks and stations: High Level Output Specification
+Upgrading rail tracks and stations: Rail investment strategy

-The £9 billion High Level Output Specification programme provides railway upgrades across England and Wales.
-As part of this programme, we are:
+The £16 billion Rail investment strategy (formerly HLOS) provides railway upgrades across England and Wales.
+As part of this programme, over the next 5 years:

 Electrifying important railway routes